Pharmacogenomics: Learning exercise 1

 Clopidogrel is a prodrug metabolised to its active form by the CYP2C19 enzyme which has a high rate of genetic polymorphism.
 People classed as ‘poor metabolisers’ can’t convert clopidogrel to its active form, while those who are ‘intermediate metabolisers’ will have significantly reduced enzyme activity.
 Not being able to convert clopidogrel to its active form could lead to treatment failure.
 It is estimated that over a quarter of the UK population carry variants that reduce their activation of clopidogrel, rising to over 50% in people of South Asian ancestry.

-NICE have a diagnostic guideline in development on Clopidogrel genotype testing after ischaemic stroke or transient ischaemic attack, anticipated to be published in 2024.
+NICE have published a diagnostic guideline on Clopidogrel genotype testing after ischaemic stroke or transient ischaemic attack.

 Clopidogrel SmPCs have more information on the effects of CYP2C19 polymorphism and the drug metabolism.
 This can be found in sections 4.4 Special warnings and precautions for use and 5.2 Pharmacokinetic properties.